Search

 2. The need for specialized AI hardware

-3. List of the most popular AI accelerators in 2021
+3. List of the most popular AI accelerators

 Machine Learning Inference at the Edge

-AI inference is the process of taking a neural network model, generally made with deep learning, and then deploying it onto a computing device (Edge Intelligence).
+AI inference is the process of taking a Neural Network Model, generally made with deep learning, and then deploying it onto a computing device (Edge Intelligence).
 This device will then process incoming data (usually images or video) to look for and identify whatever pattern it has been trained to recognize.

 Installing a low-power computer with an integrated AI inference accelerator close to the source of data results in much faster response times and more efficient computation.
 In addition, it requires less internet bandwidth and graphics power.
 Compared to cloud inference, inference at the edge can potentially reduce the time for a result from a few seconds to a fraction of a second.